Ephigenia/ikea-availability-checker/README.md

     │ at          │ Austria │ S69022537 │ 155              │ Klagenfurt │    10 │        HIGH │
     └─────────────┴─────────┴───────────┴──────────────────┴────────────┴───────┴─────────────┘

+The "store" option also accepts strings which match on the location’s name:

+    npm run start -- stock --store=Berlin 40413131

 ## Multiple products & stores